DataIntellectTech/kdb-parquet/README.md

 ## Build Instructions

 After cloning the repository from GitHub the package and examples can be built by executing cmake and then executing then make.
 The test folder contains a number of test scripts and a suite of unit tests has been supplied and discussed below.
 Please note that various standard utilities such as make and cmake are required.
-The package has been tested on vanillia Linux installs, though no reason exists why it cant be prted to other operating systems.
+The package has been tested on vanillia Linux installs, though no reason exists why it cant be ported to other operating systems.

 ## Examples
 after entering a q session using  q q/test.q